rspack-contrib/rsbuild-plugin-assets-retry/README.md

 - **Type:** `string[]`
 - **Default:** `[]`

 Specifies the retry domain when assets fail to load.
-In the `domain` array, the first item is the currently used domain, and the following items are backup domains.
+In the `domain` array, the first item is the default domain of static assets, and the following items are backup domains.
 When a asset request for a domain fails, Rsbuild will find that domain in the array and replace it with the next domain in the array.

 For example: